-The tattoo kits that you can buy online for $30 to $100 aren’t safe for use on humans!
+The tattoo kits you can buy online for $30 to $100 aren’t safe for humans!
 You’ll have to hunt down the fine print — as they certainly don’t advertise this — but those kits aren’t even meant for human skin!
 You’ll usually see some tiny disclaimer about how they’re meant for practice on fruit or fake skin, but tattoo kits are notoriously deceptive!

-As we mentioned above, you’ll have a tough time creating a quality tattoo with these tattoo kits.
+As mentioned above, you’ll have a tough time creating a quality tattoo with these kits.
 You may be tempted to order one so you have a place to start your tattoo practice.
 You’ll probably tell yourself that you’ll stay safe and stick to the fake skin included in the kits.

 But we all know that won’t happen.
 We see it all too often.
 When you’re a talented artist who can create masterpieces on paper, we know you’ve got friends begging for tattoos.
 And let’s face it, it’s far too tempting to try tattooing your own thigh or on one of your friends.

 Tattooing is regulated by city and state laws that clearly outline the requirements for a safe tattoo establishment.
 Your living room or kitchen is not one of these places.
 If you decide to tattoo yourself at home, you can be sure that you are breaking your city or state’s laws.
 You are also creating a public health hazard.